apifortress/cucumber-examples/README.md

 # cucumber-examples
-This is an example of a using API Fortress with Cucumber/Gherkin to execute tests.
+This is an example of using API Fortress with Cucumber/Gherkin to execute tests.